deltamelter/esphome-EcoFlow-PS-LFP-Bridge/WIRING.md

 Safety & Troubleshooting

 - Double-check pin mapping before powering the system.
-- Verify CAN bit-rate (PowerStream expects 500kbps in this project).
+- Verify CAN bit-rate (PowerStream expects 1Mbps).
+Note: many ESP32 boards and the default ESPHome CAN implementation do not support 1Mbps; if your hardware does not support it, use `bit_rate: 500kbps` for testing and validation.
+See examples for board-specific guidance.
 - If PowerStream reports "Abnormal Voltage", ensure pins 5 & 6 are shorted and voltage range is within expected limits (40–58V).
 - Use an isolated CAN analyzer or oscilloscope to debug CAN timing and voltage levels if you have a bus error.